You are here:

 To add / replace a portrait:

-1. Click the Portrait Preview in the data table
+1. Click the Portrait Preview.

-2. Click Upload Photo under the existing portrait or portrait placeholder image
+2. Click Upload Photo under the existing portrait or portrait placeholder image.

-3. Select the new photo on your computer and upload it
+3. Select the new photo on your computer and upload it.

-4. Click Save New Photo to complete this change
+4. Click Save New Photo to complete this change.

 Note: If the person already appears on a portrait page, their image will be updated.